1946 United Nations Secretary-General selection: President of the General Assembly

 The Secretary-Generalship was initially overshadowed by the Presidency of the General Assembly.
 Trygve Lie of Norway and Paul-Henri Spaak of Belgium were the leading candidates for the Presidency.
 The United States and the Soviet Union favored Lie, but the other permanent members preferred Spaak.
 After discovering that Adlai Stevenson had picked Trygve Lie and approached the Norwegian and Soviet ambassadors to gain their support, U.S. Secretary of State James F. Byrnes decided that the United States had to vote for Lie to avoid "break[ing] faith with two governments."
-Although Byrne thought that Lie's candidacy was hopeless, several Latin American countries decided to switch sides and vote with the United States.
+Although Byrnes thought that Lie's candidacy was hopeless, several Latin American countries decided to switch sides and vote with the United States.

 When the General Assembly opened on 10 January 1946, the Soviet Union nominated Lie and attempted to elect him by acclamation.
 After this maneuver was rejected, the General Assembly proceeded to vote by secret ballot.
 In the confusion, Spaak's supporters forgot to enter a formal nomination.
 Nevertheless, Paul-Henri Spaak defeated Trygve Lie for President of the General Assembly in a vote of 28–23.